 From luxury pool-side suites with Aboriginal artworks to character-laden rooms in a converted outdoor movie theatre, Alice Springs has a bed to suit every taste and budget.

 The largest town in central Australia, laid-back Alice Springs is the perfect base from which to explore the fascinating and culturally rich red heart of the country, with a number of unique outback attractions right on the city's doorstep.
 The best time to visit is between May and November, when days are warm and nights are cool.
 There are plenty of good options when it comes to finding somewhere to stay, but it's a good idea to book ahead during these busy cooler months as rooms can fill up fast.

 The in-house movies are bigger and better at the Alice Springs YHA.
 This budget-friendly hostel used to be an outdoor movie theatre before it was transformed into a hostel, and movies are still shown on the outdoor screen every night.
+Plus, the hostel has a great location for backpackers, situated in the centre of town.
 Private rooms are available as well as shared dormitories.
-Dormitory beds from AUD$24.

 Corner of Parsons Street and Leichhardt Terrace Alice Springs

 Nothing beats the freedom of the open road, and hiring a campervan or motorhome is a great way to explore the outback, especially if you are on a budget.
 The BIG4 MacDonnell Range Holiday Park offers comprehensive facilities and friendly staff nestled in the picturesque surrounds of the MacDonnell Ranges, just 4.5 kilometres (3 miles) from the galleries, hotels and shops in the centre of Alice Springs.
 Don't miss its famous pancake breakfast held every Sunday morning all year round.